Next Festival will be in early November 2014 | 8am-2pm

 |This event is part of the Season of Sustainability|

-Event Schedule - Guided tours and brief presentations and demonstrations through the day
+Example Event Schedule from 2013 Festival: Guided tours and brief presentations and demonstrations through the day

 8am Event opens | Guided Tour: Birdwatching & phenology along the Mason Center trail